5

 1

 • Ah, I remember when I received this sculpture model based on the 40235 Year of the Dog set which contained nearly 300 medium nougat 2x4 bricks (with extras), at the time a very uncommon color appearing only in 12 sets in small quantities (much easier to find now).
 Still nowhere near as rare as the dark orange of 40235, which I suspect is why they went with medium nougat instead, but yeah.
-Apr 13, 2021 at 6:05
+Commented Apr 13, 2021 at 6:05

 5 Answers 5